 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry operate retail stores that offer a general selection of food products.
-Major companies include Kroger, Safeway, and SUPERVALU (all based in the US), as well as AEON (Japan), METRO (Germany), Royal Ahold (the Netherlands), and Tesco (the UK).
+Major companies include Kroger, Safeway (owned by Albertson's), and Publix (all based in the US), as well as Carrefour (France), Tesco (the UK), Lidl and Aldi (Germany) and AEON (Japan).

-Global grocery and supermarket sales total more than $2.7 trillion annually.
-The leading 15 retailers account for more than 30 percent of worldwide sales.
+Global grocery store and supermarket sales total more than $2 trillion annually.
+The leading 15 retailers account for more than 30% of worldwide sales.

-The US retail grocery industry includes about 65,000 supermarkets and other grocery stores with combined annual revenue of about $550 billion.
-US consumer spending at grocery stores and supermarkets is forecast to have a low-growth rate over the next two years.
-Key growth drivers are consumer spending habits and food trends.
+The US retail grocery industry includes about 65,000 supermarkets and other grocery stores with combined annual revenue of about $600 billion.

 Discount stores and warehouse clubs, which are leading sellers of groceries, are covered in separate industry profiles.

 Population growth and consumer tastes drive demand.
-Because margins are low, the profitability of individual companies depends on high volume sales and efficient operations.
+Intense price competition keeps margins low.
+As such, the profitability of individual companies depends on high volume sales and efficient operations.
 Large companies can offer a wide selection of products and have advantages in purchasing, distribution, marketing, and finance.
 Small companies can compete effectively by offering specialty products, serving a local market, or providing superior customer service.
-The industry is concentrated: the 50 largest companies generate about 70 percent of revenue.
+The US industry is concentrated: the 50 largest companies generate about 70% of revenue.

 Discount stores and warehouse clubs have aggressively pursued the retail grocery market, and Wal-Mart is the largest seller of groceries in the US.
 Other competition includes specialty food stores, convenience stores, drugstores, dollar stores, and, to some degree, restaurants.
 In addition, nonstore retailers such as AmazonFresh ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options